MichalStaszkiewicz/Wordy/README.md

 </div>

-## Description
+## About Wordy

-Wordy is a vocabulary-learning application that allows users to learn words, achieve milestones, and track their progress.
-The app provides features such as word learning, achievement unlocking, and progress tracking to enhance the language learning experience.
+Wordy is a mobile language learning app that helps users quickly and effectively master new language skills in a fun and engaging way.

 ## Installation Instructions